jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 It is highly recommended to use the same OS as your Proxmox host as the container OS to prevent driver version missmatches.

+Jellyfin needs to run in a **privileged** container.

+You can convert an existing unprivileged container to a privileged container by taking a backup and restoring it as priviledged,

 1. Install the required drivers on the Proxmox host

 2. Add your GPU to the container by editing `/etc/pve/lxc/<container-id>.conf` (you may need to change the GIDs in the examples below to match those used on you host).